trigg3rX/triggerx-contracts/README.md

 - AVS Governance Contract (deployed on Ethereum)
   - AVS Governance Logic Contract (deployed on Ethereum, as a hook for the AVS Governance Contract)
-- Attestation Center Contract (deployed on Base)
+- Attestation Centre Contract (deployed on Base)

 ### 2. Support Contracts